 Database Configuration Tuning for High Availability and Fault Tolerance

 To ensure high availability and fault tolerance in databases, configuration tuning plays a crucial role.
-High availability refers to the ability of a database to remain accessible and functional at all times, while fault tolerance refers to its ability to continue operating even in the event of hardware or software failures.
-Achieving these goals requires careful planning, configuration, and tuning of the database.
+High availability refers to the ability of a database to remain accessible and functional at all times, while fault tolerance refers to the ability of a database to continue operating even in the event of hardware or software failures.
+Achieving these goals requires careful planning, configuration, and tuning of database parameters.

 Introduction to High Availability and Fault Tolerance